ppy/osu-wiki/news/2024/2024-08-12-the-followpoint-motion-the-ultimate-catcher.md

 If I were to pick the most impressive score, it would be probably ["Oracion(TV-Size) [Crystal's Rain]" +HDDTHR](https://osu.ppy.sh/scores/fruits/173627724) played by [ExGon](https://osu.ppy.sh/users/214187), because high approach rate (mostly AR10.5~11) in osu!catch is really tricky and difficult skillset to master.

-Also there are a few candidates that are coming to my mind, but if I have to pick one of them, it will be ["Sendan Life (katagiri Bootleg) [World End.]"](https://osu.ppy.sh/scores/fruits/214502143) without a doubt, because this map literally requires most of skillsets which are "consistency", "speed", "stamina" and also to quote ExGon, [“probably the best nomod score for ctb maps, no one will be able to get close for a while”](https://twitter.com/ExG0n/status/1713871203314868578).
+Also there are a few candidates that are coming to my mind, but if I have to pick one of them, it will be ["Sendan Life (katagiri Bootleg) [World End.]"](https://osu.ppy.sh/scores/fruits/214502143) without a doubt, because this map literally requires most of skillsets which are "consistency", "speed", "stamina" and also to quote ExGon, ["probably the best nomod score for ctb maps, no one will be able to get close for a while"](https://twitter.com/ExG0n/status/1713871203314868578).
 So I do believe this is enough to be picked.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/news/2024-08-12-the-followpoint-motion-the-ultimate-catcher/avatar-MegaMix.jpg')"></a>